statelyai/xstate/docs/guides/context.md

 // => { count: 42, time: 1543687816981 }
 ```

-This is preferred to accessing `machine.context` directly, since the initial state is computed with initial `assign(...)` actions and transient transitions, if any.
+This is preferred to accessing `machine.context` directly since the initial state is computed with initial `assign(...)` actions and transient transitions if any.

 ## Assign Action

 The `assign()` action is used to update the machine's `context`.
-It takes the context "assigner", which represents how values in the current context should be assigned.
+It takes the context "assigner," which represents how values in the current context should be assigned.

 | Argument   | Type               | Description                                                                                |
 | ---------- | ------------------ | ------------------------------------------------------------------------------------------ |